The Ways Your Diet Might Affect Your Happiness

 Bad Mood Food

 Ever get hangry?
 The science behind this phenomenon is simple.
 Our body’s need calories and specific nutrients to be properly fueled for even the most basic daily tasks.
-When we deprive our body of this our glucose, blood sugar, will begin to drop and we become anxious, hungry, and just plain moody.
-Fueling your body enough and often will keep you from experience the hangry mood swings.
+When we deprive our body of this, our glucose - blood sugar - may begin to drop and we might become anxious, hungry, and just plain moody.* Fueling your body enough and often may keep you from experience the hangry mood swings.*

-Experiencing moodiness from not eating enough for a day is just one aspect of how food impacts our mood in a temporary way.
+Experiencing moodiness from not eating enough for a day is just one aspect of how food can impact our mood in a temporary way.
 There are aspects of our diet that can impact our mood in a more chronic and ongoing way.
-Eating a diet that is consistently calorie dense and low in essential vitamins and nutrients will cause poor health conditions that impact your overall well-being.
+Eating a diet that is consistently calorie dense and low in essential vitamins and nutrients may cause poor health conditions that might impact your overall well-being.*

-A diet high in refined and processed foods can lead to chronic inflammation.
-This inflammation becomes widespread throughout the body and creates mood swings and difficulty controlling your emotions.
-This type of diet pattern can also affect your hormones causing high cortisol levels leading to stress and anxiety.
+A diet high in refined and processed foods may lead to chronic inflammation.* This inflammation can become widespread throughout the body and create mood swings and difficulty controlling your emotions.* This type of diet pattern may also affect your hormones causing high cortisol levels leading eventually to stress and anxiety.*

-Studies have shown that diets high in refined carbohydrates can lead to mental disorders and depression.
-A 2017 study looked at the effects of a high sugar diet on mental health status and confirmed sugar intake had a negative impact on psychological well being.
+Studies have shown that diets high in refined carbohydrates may lead to mental disorders and depression.* A 2017 study looked at the effects of a high sugar diet on mental health status and confirmed sugar intake could have a negative impact on psychological well being*

 If you reduce the variety of foods in your diet, it can be more difficult to get all the essential nutrients you need.